 Generally - The idea is for you to make a good impression.
 It’s that simple.
 You don’t want to look messy or unkept; the idea is to look appropriately conservative.
 That means you wear a blouse and a skirt or pants that covers up rather than announces or entices.
-If you’re thinking the deposition attorneys might be an opportunity for a date, forget it.
+If you are thinking the attorneys might be an opportunity for a date, forget it.
 You’re there to answer questions not flirt.
 Treat the deposition like a job interview or business meeting because that is what it is.
-If you show up looking like Dolly Pardon you’re in trouble.
-I’d rather you looked like Amy Grant.
+If you show up looking like Dolly Pardon, Lady Gaga or some Hip-Hop personality you are in trouble.
+I’d rather you looked like Amy Grant who is fashionably conservative.

 Underwear goes Under - Stockings, brassieres and other undergarments are not just a good idea they are mandatory.
-Remember the people who make decisions in the insurance and defense industries are conservative people, probably not into hip-hop or rap and I’m sure they aren’t there for show and tell.
+Remember the people who make decisions about your case work in the insurance and defense industries; these are conservative people, probably not into hip-hop or rap and I’m sure they aren’t there for show-n-tell.
 No plunging or dipping necklines.
 No cleavage and nothing sexy.
-Dress as if you were going to see a priest or minister, not a boyfriend, beau or a bliind date.
+Dress as if you were going to see a priest or minister, not a boyfriend, beau or a blind date.

 Jewelry - Jewelry should be something slightly understated.
-Avoid all jewelry that is considered flashy and nothing too big.
+Avoid all jewelry that is considered flashy and nothing too large.
+Keep the bling light and thin.
 If you’re father would like it, which means you wouldn’t, then it’s probably a good choice.
-It shouldn’t be in your face type of jewelry because remember this is a business meeting.
+It shouldn’t be in-your-face type of jewelry because remember this is a business meeting.

 Shoes – My step daughter Katrina has memo paper showing a pair of high heels with “stimulating the economy, pair by pair” inscribed underneath.
 She and her sister Shannon love shoes and could make a vacation out of shopping for shoes in different countries.
 Women love shoes and handbags, and that’s alright, but no show-n-tell at the deposition.
 For the deposition keep the shoes conservative and the handbag small and dull.
 The deposition is not about fashion as much as it is about just answering questions and giving the opposition nothing new to discuss.
 Trust me they will have plenty to talk about without adding a pair of six inch stiletto heels, painted toe nails in florescent orange, an ankle bracelet or tattoo of Che’ Guevara.